Blog

 The Formulator Reverse Wrist Curls

-The Formulator is a great weapon to have in your arsenal, but it’s hard to get your “hands” on one these days.
-It was off
+The Formulator is a great weapon to have in your arsenal—but it’s hard to get your hands on one these days.
+It was off the

 Go the Distance with Lower Body Training

-There’s no doubt that lower body training with compound lifts requires a lot of hard work.
-Sure, progressive resistance is important, but sometimes you can
+There’s no doubt that lower body training with compound lifts requires hard work.
+While progressive resistance is important, sometimes you can “go further” with a

 Improve Grip Strength with the Goerner Deadlift

 Take a look at this video… It doesn’t look like I’m doing much, right?
-There’s only 110 pounds on the bar, but it’s fairly challenging.
+There’s only 110 pounds on the bar, but it’s surprisingly challenging.

 How to Get a Biceps Vein

 Growing up, all I ever wanted was the “biceps vein!”
 I wanted it even more than huge biceps.
-Of course, big biceps help to push
+Of course, big arms help push that

 Subscapularis Pull-Up

-A great exercise to pair with incline or standing presses is the subscapularis pull-up (also known as a lean-away pull-up).
-To do it, pull yourself
+A great exercise to pair with incline or standing presses is the subscapularis pull-up—also known as a lean-away pull-up.
+To perform it, pull yourself up

 Get Lean and Muscular with Supersets

-Supersets are a form of strength training where you pair two exercises, moving from one to the other with little to no rest in between.
+Supersets are a form of strength training where you pair two exercises and move from one to the other with little to no rest in

 Negative-Accentuated Glute-Ham Raise

-The Sicilian Crunch put me on the map many moons ago.
-Consider this as the reverse action.
-It’s a negative-accentuated glute-ham raise emphasizing the knee
+The Sicilian Crunch put me on the map many moons ago—consider this its reverse.
+It’s a negative-accentuated glute-ham raise that emphasizes the knee flexion component

 Greasing the Reverse Hyper Movement

-Frankie Valli’s Grease is certainly a blast from the past and it’s a fitting song for the reverse hyper.
-You see, most people that do
+Frankie Valli’s Grease is a blast from the past—and a fitting song for the reverse hyper.
+Why?
+Because most people “blast” out of the bottom